library(dplyr)

 #> 3 The washing machine is as advertised, cant wait to use it {washing machine}

-#> 4 Not sure how to feel about this tevelision, nice brightne… {television}
+#> 4 Not sure how to feel about this tevelision, nice brightne… {television}- Wrap the

 tbl_review |>